-The Sher Astrological Institute is now announcing the addition of Meditation/Contemplation courses to our curriculum.
-This School offers courses and trainings that combine ancient knowledge and wisdom with both traditional and newer techniques into a coherent and integrated path that can allow the student to experience higher states of consciousness, wisdom, awareness, wakefulness and ultimately stillness in a powerful way.
+This School offers Meditation/Contemplation courses that combine ancient knowledge and wisdom with both traditional and newer techniques into a coherent and integrated path that can allow the student to experience higher states of consciousness, wisdom, awareness, wakefulness and ultimately stillness in a powerful way.

 This means that our curriculum must go beyond just focusing on learning meditation techniques.
 It must include topics that increase the students understanding of the nature of our mind and of ‘mind’ itself.
 Here are some of the other subjects included in our curriculum: